protonemedia/laravel-splade-docs/table-exports.md

 ## Configure an Export

 You may enable exporting with the `export()` method on the `SpladeTable` instance.
-This will configure an Excel Export.
+It will configure an Excel Export by default.

 ```php
 public function configure(SpladeTable $table)